Newton's Second Law Calculator

 Newton's Second Law, F = ma, is the cornerstone of classical mechanics.
 It states that the net force acting on an object equals its mass times its acceleration.
 This calculator solves for any of the three variables: force, mass, or acceleration.

-Beyond the basic F = ma calculation, this tool accounts for friction (with adjustable coefficient µ) and inclined planes.
+Beyond the basic F = ma calculation, This calculator accounts for friction (with adjustable coefficient µ) and inclined planes.
 It also computes kinematics quantities — final velocity, distance traveled, momentum, and kinetic energy — based on the derived acceleration and a user-specified time interval.

 The G-force display shows the acceleration in multiples of gravitational acceleration, which is useful for vehicle crash analysis, roller coaster design, aerospace, and sports science.
 Preset buttons load real-world scenarios from car acceleration to rocket launches.